What to Expect in a High-Risk Pregnancy

 A Convenient, Integrated and Family-Oriented Approach

-Our convenient, integrated, family-oriented approach sets the Texas Fetal Center apart.
+Our convenient, integrated, family-oriented approach sets The Fetal Center apart.
 We offer comprehensive care all within the Center that includes: